Hyperreflexivity of von Neumann algebras and similarity of finitely generated $C^*$-algebras

 We establish conditions under which all C*-algebras generated by finitely many elements satisfy the SP.
 Parallel results hold for the weak similarity property (WSP) in the context of finitely generated von Neumann algebras.
 It should be noted that another major open problem in the theory concerns whether von Neumann algebras acting on a separable Hilbert space admit a single generator.
 If the answer to the single generator problem is affirmative, then our results would give necessary and sufficient conditions for the WSP problem to also have an affirmative answer.

 The main tool in our proof is the concept of hyperreflexivity.
 It is well known that the similarity property holds for all C*-algebras if and only if all von Neumann algebras are hyperreflexive.
-In \cite{ep}, it was shown that a given von Neumann algebra $\cl A$ satisfies the Weak Similarity Property if and only if its commutant $\cl A'$ is completely hyperreflexive, meaning that the algebra $\cl A'\otimes B(\ell^2(I))$ is hyperreflexive for all cardinals $I.$
+In \cite{ep}, it was shown that a given von Neumann algebra $\cl A$ satisfies the WSP if and only if its commutant $\cl A'$ is completely hyperreflexive, meaning that the algebra $\cl A'\otimes B(\ell^2(I))$ is hyperreflexive for all cardinals $I.$

-Using this framework, we prove that under seemingly simple conditions, many algebras — including some for which other researchers had conjectured that they do not satisfy the Similarity Property, such as $VN(\bb F_n)\;\;\bb F_n$ (the free group on $n$ generators), $\ell^\infty(\bb N, \oplus_nM_n), $ and others —would satisfy the Weak Similarity Property.
-Below, we list works that have been published on this topic, \cite{chris, ep, haag, kad, ki, lm, pap1, pap2, pisier}.
+Using this framework, we study three ways of extending an algebra by a projection.
+We prove that the first way(EPH.1) preserves the property of being hyperreflexive if and only if every von Neumann algebra is hyperreflexive, and consequently that the similarity problem has an affirmative answer.
+Thus, the similarity problem is equivalent to determining if hyperreflexivity is preserved by a certain one-step extension property.
+We prove that the third way to extend(EPH.3) preserves hyperreflexivity if and only if every finitely generated von Neumann algebra is hyperreflexive.
+As a consequence, we show that if every separably acting von Neumann algebra is singly generated(another famous problem of Kadison), then these two hypotheses are equivalent.